 Diigo suggests tags for sites I want to bookmark which makes finding them again very easy and with little hassle.
 Of course, I can add my own tags, if I'd like.
 And, I can choose to keep my bookmarks private or public and I can add them to lists for easy organization.
-Diigo allows me to highlight information on and adds that to my bookmark so I can remember why I liked it.
+Diigo allows me to highlight information on web pages and adds that to my bookmark so I can remember why I liked it.
 Be honest, you often forget why you bookmarked something, right?
 Having the highlights available at a glance gives me a quick look as to why I wanted to remember it.
 I can also save images the same way.
 And, Diigo remembers my highlights so when I return to the site, they are still visible.
-With Diigo, I can also add for myself so that I can view them the next time I return to the site.
+With Diigo, I can also add sticky notes for myself so that I can view them the next time I return to the site.
 And, I can do all of this with the Diigo toolbar which makes it incredibly easy to make the most of the tool.
 There's even a 1-click option if you are someone who just wants the bookmark saved so you can move on.

 One of my favorite things about Diigo is the sidebar that allows me to easily search through my bookmarks.
 By simply typing in a tag in the sidebar, I am able to access all of the bookmarks that have that tag.
 So, if I'm looking for that website that I remember had something to do with "timelines," for example, a simple search brings up all my bookmarks that are related to timelines.

 As someone who blogs, I love the ability to quickly send one of my bookmarks to my blog.
 But, get this, Diigo not only sends the link, it sends anything I've highlighted on the web page, as well.
 You can do the same thing by sending a bookmark to your friends, to Twitter, or to Facebook.